spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 ## Installing additional software

-You need to install and configure additional software to install Spryker in AWS.
-Follow the guidelines below for instructions.
+To install Spryker in AWS, install and configure additional software.
+Use the following guidelines for instructions.

 ### System tools installation